C4illin/systembolaget-data/README.md

 # Systembolaget Data

-Systembolaget removed their official api for products, this is a "working" workaround until they reimplement it.
+Systembolaget removed their official api for products, this is a workaround until they reimplement it.
+It contains a lot less information then the official one did.

 Currently used by:
 https://alkolist.github.io/

-Feel free to use it however you like (as long as systembolaget allows):
+## Files:

 `products.json` includes all products and some information about them.